 Bill Muster (1926-1989); photo circa 1950

-For the next six years after that, he was a merchandising manager at Capitol Records.
-His work at Capitol is covered in the book, The Capitol Days, by Bill Muster's daughter, Nori Muster.
-For two years after leaving Capitol, he worked for Ampex to organize a successful campaign to popularize magnetic tape.
-He used his Hollywood connections to secure contracts with record companies to market their vinyl LPs as reel-to-reel tapes.
+For six years he was a merchandising manager at Capitol Records.
+I was born in 1956 and my brother was born in 1958.
+For two years after leaving Capitol, Dad worked at Ampex with marketing associate Piet Goedewaagen to popularize magnetic tape.
+They used his Hollywood connections to secure contracts with record companies to market their vinyl LPs as reel-to-reel tapes.
 In the process, Ampex sold lots of tape players.

-One of the greatest honors he received in his lifetime was when the Society for American Travel Writers (SATW) bestowed the Marco Polo Award on him in 1988.
+One of the greatest honors he received in his lifetime was the Society for American Travel Writers' Marco Polo Award in 1988.
 They also named their photo contest after him for his effort in developing the show.
-It is now known as the Muster Photo Competition.
+It is now known as the SATW Bill Muster Photo Awards.

-Another component of his legacy is the Bill Muster Foundation that supports photo journalism and travel photography, along with a long list of organizations that work for greater communication, and social justice.
+His legacy is the Bill Muster Foundation, which supports photo journalism and travel photography, along with organizations that work for better communication and social justice.